 Mary Brogan, Vice President, serves as the liaison to the CCSE Parent Representatives.
 Mary holds a B.A. from Boston College and an M.Ed. in Special Education from the University of Maryland.
 She has taught Special Ed in both Fairfax and Montgomery Counties and presently serves on the Board of Directors for St. Joseph’s House and on the Advisory Board for Teaching Together DC.
 Mary and her husband, Steve, have six children and are members of St. John the Evangelist Parish in Silver Spring.

-Patrick Murphy, Treasurer, is a Special Advisor to CFM Partners, Inc., a governance, risk and compliance firm in Washington, DC.
+Patrick Murphy, Director, is Chief Strategy Officer at CFM Partners, Inc., a governance, risk and compliance company in Washington, D.C.
 Previously, Mr. Murphy served as CFM’s Chief Operating Officer and Executive Vice President for eight years where he was responsible for managing the company’s day-to-day operations.
-During this time, he led the design and development of the company’s Internet-based learning management system and assisted in its funding efforts.
-Mr. Murphy stepped down as the company’s COO in 2006 to enter the seminary for the Archdiocese of Washington.
+During this time, he led the design and development of the company’s Internet-based GRC platform and assisted in its funding efforts.
+In 2006, Mr. Murphy left CFM to enter the seminary for the Archdiocese of Washington.
 He spent four years in the seminary studying philosophy and theology at The Catholic University of America.
 He returned to CFM in 2012.

-Mr. Murphy received his B.S. in Finance from the University of North Carolina at Greensboro and his J.D. from Catholic University of America, Columbus School of Law.
+Mr. Murphy received his B.S. in Finance for the University of North Carolina at Greensboro and his J.D. from the Catholic University of America, Columbus School of Law.

 Roger Brown, Director, grew up in the Baltimore area where he received his B.A. from Virginia Tech.
 Roger is a former NFL Athlete and Super Bowl Champion and he is the owner of and a personal trainer at Train Like A Pro.
 Roger is married to Courtney Sullivan Brown and has three children and resides in Silver Spring, Maryland.
 He also presently serves on the Board of Silver Spring Lacrosse.

-Fernand A. Lavallee, Director, is a partner resident in the Washington, D.C. offices of Jones Day.
+Fernand Lavallee, Director, is a partner in the Washington, D.C. offices of Jones Day.
 Mr. Lavallee’s law practice focuses on government contracts law and litigation.
-He is a frequent lecturer on topics of interest to federal government contractors, and is Co-Chair of the American Bar Association, Public Contract Law Section, Intellectual Property Committee.
+He is a frequent lecturer on topics of interest to federal government contractors and is a Vice Chair of the American Bar Association, Public Contract Law Section, Intellectual Property Committee.
 He holds an A.B. from Georgetown University and a J.D. from the College of William & Mary, Marshall-Wythe School of Law.
-He currently serves on the Board of Directors for the Alumni Association of the College of William and Mary Law School; and has served on the Board of Directors of Mary of Nazareth Roman Catholic Elementary School in Darnestown, Maryland.
-Mr. Lavallee and his wife, Lisa, have three children.
-They are members of Mother Seton Parish in Germantown, Maryland.
+He served on the Board of Directors of Mary of Nazareth Roman Catholic Elementary School in Darnstown, MD.

 Melissa Lesmes, Director, is a partner with Pillsbury Winthrop Shaw Pittman in the Washington, DC office.
 She focuses her practice on complex commercial litigation with an emphasis on construction claims and insurance coverage disputes.
 Ms. Lesmes has substantial experience in construction defect litigation, having handled claims involving delay, total cost, design, defective products, mold, EIFS and Chinese drywall throughout the United States.
 She also has substantial experience in complex insurance coverage litigation, especially in claims involving builder's risk, CGL, professional, pollution, commercial property, business interruption and other policies.